 I pull off to explore the flowered point above where the Boise River pours into Arrowrock Reservoir.
 I think fondly of walking here with Hunter, looking at flowers and spotting a nesting bald eagle.¹

-Although Jessica packed me a nice tuna fish sandwich and I have plenty to drink, I find myself unable to pass by the Y-Stop without stopping.
+Although I have a nice tuna fish sandwich and plenty to drink, I find myself unable to pass by the Y-Stop without stopping.
 I imagine places like these need all the business they can get.

 The store is empty but the smell of cooking is wafting out of the back.
 After a minute, the owner (the guy I always see there, anyway) walks out wiping his hands on an apron.